Note: We have used commission links in this article and marked them with “*”. If an order is placed via these links, t3n.de receives a commission.

 From Zero to Hero: That was the result of this year’s Stackoverflow developer survey on Kotlin.
 For the first time the question was asked about the programming language.
 The result: The language landed in the category of the most popular programming languages, right behind Rust, in second place.
 More than 100,000 developers were asked explicitly which languages they use regularly and want to continue working with them.
 Only around half of the Java developers agreed, with Kotlin it was over 75 percent.
 But where does Kotlin come from so suddenly and why is it so popular?

 The Czech software company Jetbrains, best known for the Java development environment Intellij Idea, launched the Kotlin project in 2011.
 The goal: to develop a better programming language than Java.
-At that time, the team had various projects with a large Java code base and was anything but satisfied with them.
+At that time, the team had various Team projects with a large Java code base and was anything but satisfied with them.
 But none of the other available languages could meet the company’s requirements either – although these were rather moderate, said Kotlin’s chief language designer, Andrey Breslav, in an interview with the Rebellabs blog in 2013.
 Essentially, they are concerned with smooth integration into the existing infrastructure, efficient tools and good compiler and runtime performance.
 In the absence of alternatives, Jetbrains took matters into their own hands and finally released the first stable version of Kotlin in 2016.

 The still young programming language, the name of which goes back to an island off Saint Petersburg, where Jetbrains has a branch, provides many modern features.
 But that doesn’t mean that the language isn’t mature.
 After all, it took five years to develop before the first stable version found its way to the public.